Internet censorship in Iran: VOA proxy server

 In 2003, Voice of America began to operate a proxy server for Iranian citizens, free of charge, along with internet privacy company Anonymizer and the International Broadcasting Bureau.
 Whenever the proxy is blocked, it uses a new IP address until that one is also blocked.
 Some websites and keywords related to pornography are blocked in the American proxy, although the list of banned words is publicly available.
-Non-pornographic websites may be inadvertently blocked; for example, the banning of ass blocks access to the website of the United States Embassy.
+Non-pornographic websites may be inadvertently blocked; for example, the banning of ad blockers blocks access to the website of the United States Embassy.